Gauge fixing and physical symmetries: Symmetric backgrounds

+These identities should not be mistaken with Eqs.~(\ref{eq:symW}) and (\ref{eq:symGamma}) however.
+First, they apply to any transformation $U\in{\cal G}$ rather than to certain transformations $U$ in each class $\smash{{\cal U}\in{\cal G}/{\cal G}_0}$.
+Second, rather than being identities within a specific gauge, they connect two different gauges, corresponding to $\bar A$ and $\bar A^U$.
+In particular, Eq.~(\ref{eq:30}) cannot be used to deduce symmetry constraints on observables.
+Moreover, $A_{\rm min}[\bar A]$ does not qualify in general as an order parameter for the symmetry and the corresponding vertex functions in the gauge associated to $\bar A$ are not constrained by the symmetry.
+Instead, they are related to the corresponding vertex functions in the gauge associated to $\bar A^U$.

-As we now discuss, however, there exist particular choices of the background $\bar A$ for which the gauge fixing becomes explicitly symmetric and the above identities turn into symmetry constraints within that gauge.
+As we now discuss, interestingly enough, there exist particular choices of the background $\bar A$ for which the gauge fixing becomes explicitly symmetric and the above identities turn into symmetry constraints within that gauge.